All dairy pricing trends are based on USDA and CME data as of July 15, 2026.

 Shell Eggs

-Urner Barry reported that shell eggs were flat over the past week for all non-West coast markets, while West coast markets were up slightly.
-Demand is fair and suppliers remain adequate and balanced, according to analysts.
-Highly Pathogenic Avian Influenza (HPAI) in commercial flocks remains muted, with the USDA reporting 10 flocks and 150K birds impacted over the last 30 days.
+Urner Barry reported that shell eggs were up over the past week, except for medium size in non-West Coast markets, which were down slightly.
+Domestic demand is good, and ongoing flock rotations continue to reduce the availability of larger sizes, according to analysts.
+Highly Pathogenic Avian Influenza (HPAI) in commercial flocks remains muted, with two commercial flocks and 1.49M birds impacted over the last 30 days.

 Milk & Cream